 - Regulatory Development

-- MA candidate, Political Science and International Affairs, University of Georgia
+- MA, Political Science and International Affairs, University of Georgia

 - JD, University of California, Davis School of Law